-The cross-Internet connection to the foreign agent is an IP routing connection, which is authenticated and established in the usual way.
-For details, see Chapter 9, "Configuring IP Routing."
+The cross-Internet connection to the foreign agent is an IP routing connection, which the MAX authenticates and establishes in the usual way.
+For details, see Chapter 10, "Configuring IP Routing."

 Connection profile to the home network

 The Connection profile to the home network must be a local profile, it cannot be specified in RADIUS.
 The name of this Connection profile must match the name in the Ascend-Home-Network-Name attribute in the mobile node's RADIUS profile.
 In addition, the Connection profile to the home network must specify these values: